MonoTech01/CCNA_Study_Note/Network Automation/Network Automation.md

             msg: "{{ device_output }}"
 # Which of the following is the smallest unit of operation used to define an action to take inside an Ansible playbook?
 - task

+# How does Ansible manage legacy Cisco devices?
+- Ansible connects to the device over SSH